UK police to make arrests over BBC's "tsunami of filth"

 His performance in parliament was described as "lamentable" by one lawmaker, and his overall handling of one of the worst crises in the BBC's 90-year history has been widely condemned.

-Prime Minister David Cameron has said the BBC, paid for by an annual tax on all households with a color TV, had serious questions to answer.
+Prime Minister David Cameron has said the BBC, paid for by an annual tax on all households with a colour TV, had serious questions to answer.

 "TERRIBLE DAMAGE"